tjulym/gray/README.md

 to show the importance of 16 metrics under all combinations of workload and server.

 ## Scheduler
-The example of scheduling is in scheduler/.
+It's quite hard to show the whole system, so we provide an example of binary-search scheduling algorithm instead.
+The example uses randomly generated states of servers and workloads.
+And it invokes the actual RFR model trained above for checking SLA violation.
 Run
 ```bash
 cd scheduler/src
 javac util/test/GsightScheduler.java
 java util.test.GsightScheduler
 ```
-to show the example process of scheduling.
+and it will show the scheduling result.